 This study was conducted last year mostly during the peak usage hours of 7:00 PM to 11:00 PM during weekdays, between October 1, 2015 and November 20, 2015.
 It’s important to note that even though network connectivity is a very important factor in determining the broadband speeds, other factors such as home WiFi modems/routers and limitation of devices also have an effect on the results.

 You can learn more and get detailed information about this study from this link.

 As a broadband Internet services subscriber in Canada, I’m happy to see that the government is working together with the telcos to make sure that we’re getting our money’s worth of broadband speeds.
 My ISP is Rogers and I ran several tests to check our connection using Speedtest.net and I can say that we are getting about the same or faster download and upload speeds.

 Anyone here in Canada?
+For those of you who are from Ontario, which of the Ontario internet providers are you subscribed to?
 Do you agree with the results of this recent CRTC study?
 Are you getting the same speeds as advertised by your ISP?
 Please share your thoughts by leaving a comment below.